shushi13/reinventing-d-wheel/README.md

 Reinventing D Wheel
 ===================

 This is a book.
-Go to read more in the prefrace of Part I.
+Go to read more in the preface of Part I.